 - If you have a positive COVID-19 diagnosis, you can return to the office only after you’ve fully recovered, with a doctor’s note confirming your recovery.

-- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, request work from home.
+- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, you must quarantine for a period of no less than 14 calendar days.
+You may request to work from home, if applicable.
 You will also be asked not to come into physical contact with any colleagues during this time.

 - If you are feeling ill, but you are able to work, you can request to work from home.